Questions about registering and paying for race entries.

 Sure, but for safety's sake, just make sure to keep the volume at a reasonable level so you can remain aware of what is going on around you and hear directions from volunteers out on the race course.

-We have to keep our expenses to a minimum, so bacon and waffles on race day are intended for paid participants in the race only, however there will be bagels and other snacks that your family and friends can enjoy.
+We have to keep our expenses to a minimum, so food and snacks on race day are intended for paid participants in the race only, however there will be bagels and other snacks that your family and friends can enjoy.

 You can get your race results/time from the race timer after you finish the race.
 Race results will also be published on our website under the 'Results' menu or you can.
 Click here to see last year's (2015) results.